hyamanieu/softfocus/README.md

 ## Outlook / Contributing
 Things to add/improve in the template:
-    - find a more suitable data set with several similar tidy tables
+- find a more suitable data set comprising of many similar tidy tables
 - find a better method to change between column names for the axes
 - delete excess xls files in a separate thread without document lock
-    - use Tornado to implement the download method without dummy
+- use Tornado (or anything else) to implement the download method without dummy
 - make a main class for the main tab/multi tab functionality, then subclasses for the type of database (csv folders, sql, hd5...)
 - add SQL functionality
-    - filter or use a custom script on the content
+- filter or use a custom script on a table

 ## Author
 Hugues-Yanis Amanieu, hyamani.eu